CavBotics/DemoTank/README.md

 # DemoTank
-CCES Robotics repository for demonstartion tank project
+CCES Robotics repository for demonstration tank project

 This is the GitHub repository for the new "DemoTank" project being undertaken by the CCES Robotics club!